conmaol/maglocunus/d/data.md

 ## Distilled data

-Here is a *distilled* version of the data graph from above, where many of the entities and relationships have been excised or relabelled, to focus on just a few aspects:
+Here is a *distilled* version of the data graph from above, where many of the entities and relationships have been excised or relabelled, allowing us to focus on just a few aspects:

 ```mermaid
 flowchart TD